metriful/sensor/README.md

 |        SIT      |        32            |
 |        RDY      |        34            |

-* The pin numbering is shown on the offial pinout datasheet available at [https://datasheets.raspberrypi.com](https://datasheets.raspberrypi.com).
+* The pin numbering is shown on the official pinout datasheet available at [https://datasheets.raspberrypi.com](https://datasheets.raspberrypi.com).
 * MS430 pin VIN is not used.
 * LIT/SIT connections are optional and only required if you are using light/sound interrupts.
 * VPU can be supplied from any spare host digital output pin set to a high voltage state.
 This can be useful for hosts without enough power output pins.